-s.
-Toxicity
+R. S. Toxicity

 All waters shall be maintained free of toxic substances in concentrations that are toxic to, or that produce detrimental physiological responses in human, plant, animal, or aquatic life.
-Compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, bioassays of appropriate duration and/or other appropriate methods as specified by the Rincon Band Tribal Council.
+ComplianceIf bioassays are conducted, then compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, bioassays of appropriate duration and/or other appropriate methods as specified by the Rincon Band Tribal Council.
 The survival of aquatic life in surface waters subjected to a waste discharge, or other controllable water quality factors, shall not be less than that for the same water body in areas unaffected by the waste discharge, or when necessary, for other control water that is consistent with the requirements for "experimental water" as defined in Standard Methods for the Examination of Water and Wastewater (American Public Health Association, etc. 1992).

-The Rincon Band adopts the National Recommended Water Quality Criteria: 2002 for national priority pollutants and Human Health Criteria (2003), incorporated herein by reference, and all amendments forthcoming, consistent with Section 303(c)(2)(b) of the U.S. Clean Water Act.
+The Rincon Band adopts the National Recommended Water Quality Criteria: 2002 for national priority pollutants and Human Health Criteria (2003), updated 2013, incorporated herein by reference, and all amendments forthcoming, consistent with Section 303(c)(2)(b) of the U.S. Clean Water Act; except the Rincon Tribal Council reserves the right to impose more stringent standards based on relevant state or tribal standards as they deem necessary.

-t.
+S. t.
 Turbidity

 Waters shall be free of changes in turbidity that cause nuisance or adversely affect the water for beneficial uses.
-Increases in turbidity shall not exceed natural levels by more than 10 percent.
+Increases in turbidity shall not exceed natural levels by more than 10% (10 percent) except for immediately after a rainfall event.